AleksanderGinter/UGR-VD-code/CarMaker_Aero_Research/README.md

 - If the session log is glitched (f.e. laps are 0.001s long, etc), or there is a need to combine laps, check the **_laptime text file reader_** analyse_data function and add a line that groups the data from the dataframe (just use the group_data function).
 - The **_CarMaker ERG file reader_** is the master script, but it imports function from the **_laptime text file reader_**.
 Make sure it is in the same directory or the text file reader is imported correctly.
 In the master file, it is named as **_script.text_** so change it or be aware of that!
-- To access the quantity needed, the following structure must be used: get_dataframe(link to ERG file, quantity desired, link to time-dist text file)['Mean'] (It's recommended to use ['Mean']) or ['Time'] -> this refers to the time-distance text file reader, use this for mainly laptime boxplots
+- To access the quantity needed, the following structure must be used: get_dataframe(link to ERG file, quantity desired, link to time-dist text file)['Mean'] (['Time'] can be used -> this refers to the time-distance text file reader, use this for mainly laptime boxplots)

 The ERG file reader *get_dataframe* rounds down the logged sample's distance to the nearest metre and then averages values in this distance window.
 The dataframe created has an index of a lap distance and columns (series) of data from all laps, named with the lap number.
 Data in columns are normalised to the start of the lap.
 The dataframe also has statistics series, such as Mean, Median, Standard Deviation and Standard Error.
 These values are calculated from the last 5 laps by default and can be changed in the get_dataframe function.